 3. Know What You Collectively Know and What You Don’t

-Chances are that you and your team, when you put your heads together, know more than you think.
+Chances are that when you put your heads together, you know more than you think.
 Taking time to do this exercise as a team matters.
 Resist the urge to focus only on what everyone already knows.
 Write that down, but then add to the list of what each person knows or suspects based on their area of expertise.
 Then write down what you don’t know, and brainstorm ways to gather more information in that arena.

 4. Don’t Waffle

 When you make decisions, stop second-guessing them out loud.
 If you need to change course, do it boldly with strong communication and explanation.
 Otherwise, keep your boat sailing swiftly in the announced direction.

 Even if you’ve reacted poorly to mistakes before, admit that, and promise support in taking calculated risks.
 Put in place whatever parameters and checkpoints you need to feel comfortable in your world, but allow space for creativity and brilliant thinking.
 You need every single brain cell operating on full cylinder at times like these, not censored with fear of making mistakes.

 When the future is uncertain, it’s easy to think that “anything could happen.”
 That’s seldom true.
 More often the most probable scenarios can be boiled down to two or three.
 Brainstorm those possibilities and develop contingency plans.
 This exercise goes a long way in calming minds and spirits while generating creative possibilities that could actually work across scenarios.